Quick Summary

-Cap Recommendations: Light, breathable caps like snapbacks or trucker’s caps are advisable if you need to wear a hat.
+Cap Recommendations: Light, breathable caps like snapbacks or trucker’s caps are advisable if you need to wear a hat after surgery.
 They should only be worn to protect the scalp from direct sunlight and adjusted to minimise contact with the scalp.

 Cap vs Beanie: Caps are preferable immediately post-surgery because they can be adjusted to avoid putting pressure on the transplant sites.
-Beanies, being snug and elastic, should be avoided during the initial healing for 4 weeks.
+Beanies, being snug and elastic, should be avoided during the initial healing for 1 month after surgery.

 Risks of Early Coverage: Covering your head too soon can lead to issues such as dislodged grafts, allergic reactions, and infections.
-It’s crucial to allow the scalp to breathe and heal without obstruction.
+It’s crucial to allow the scalp to breathe and heal.

-When to Wear a Beanie: A beanie can be used four weeks post-transplant, but only after ensuring the scalp has fully healed—look for no scabs, minimal sensitivity, and no swelling.
-We would advise you to consult with your surgeon before wearing any tight-fitting or fabric headwear.
+When to Wear a Beanie: A beanie can be used after four weeks post-transplant, but only after ensuring the scalp has fully healed—look for no scabs, minimal sensitivity, and no redness.

 The Hair Transplant Recovery Period

 Undergoing a hair transplant is just the beginning of your journey towards fuller hair.
 Here at The Treatment Rooms, we aim to educate our patients right from the initial consultation on what to expect when you decide to get a hair transplant, including the critical aftercare steps during your recovery.
-Adhering to these steps is vital for a successful transplant and achieving optimal results.
 For a quick overview, check out our summary of the recovery period here, or for more detailed guidance, our comprehensive aftercare guide is available here.

-To help you understand the gentle care required after a hair transplant, we’ve outlined some key recovery milestones below, including guidelines on when to wash your hair.
+To help you understand the gentle care required after an FUE or FUT hair transplant, we’ve outlined some key recovery milestones below, including guidelines on when to wash your implanted hair.
 We hope it’ll give you a rough guide on how and when to carefully handle your scalp to ensure the best possible outcome from your transplant.

 Key Recovery Milestones: